EOSIO/eos/README.md

 ## Prebuilt Binaries

-Prebuilt software packages are available for the EOSIO [supported operating systems](#supported-operating-systems) above.
-Find the instructions below for your OS.
+Prebuilt EOSIO software packages are available for the operating systems below.
+Find and follow the instructions for your OS:

 ### Mac OS X: